The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 I will say that when we visited in early June, we were able to get a parking spot, even though it was 10am.
 However, the later you go in the summer, the busier Banff gets, so keep that in mind!

-For a guaranteed way to see the lake, take a shuttle bus from the Park and Ride, located at the Lake Louise Ski Resort.
-You need to book your shuttle ticket online in advance, as parking is very limited, and the road to Moraine Lake is closed to personal vehicles.
+For a guaranteed way to see the lake, take a shuttle bus from the Park and Ride.
+It’s located at the Lake Louise Ski Resort.
+You need to book your shuttle ticket online in advance.

 I’ll talk more about the Park and Ride option in just a bit.
 You can also take Roam Public Transit from the town of Banff.